anandu06dev/ng4StarterKit/README.md

 Keeping the model as independent as possible has many advantages.
 It improves reusability and allows easier refactoring.
 **Neither state nor business logic should be declared in a component**.

-**By implementing a rich domain model on the client-side, we ensure that business behaviour works, even without internet connection**.
+By implementing a rich domain model on the client-side, we ensure that business behaviour works, even without internet connection.
 With higher functional ability in rich domain models, we must take the mapper pattern into account.
 Mapping server data to the domain model object and vice versa may be unnecessary if the model and server storage schema match.

 Mapping JSON-encoded server data to the model is mandatory if: